tovdal/Webportfolio/README.md

 - Customize the content in the HTML files to match your personal information and projects.
 - Modify the CSS in `stylesheet.css` to change the styles as needed.
 - Add your own images and assets to the `images` directory.
+- Update the JavaScript in `script.js` to add or modify functionality.

 ## Contributing